yuanqing/create-figma-plugin/docs/plugin-basics.md

 2. Read the required data off the Figma document in the main context.
 Pass the data from main context → UI context.
 3. Receive and show the data in the `<iframe>`.

-#### II.
-“We want to get data from the user, and use the data in our Figma document.”
+#### 2. “We want to get data from the user, and use the data in our Figma document.”

 To accomplish this: